opendocsg/slw-judgments-backfill/2018_SGHC_1/report.md

 _Wilful blindness_

-63     Wilful blindness is a form of actual knowledge: see _Tan Kiam Peng v Public Prosecutor_ [2008] 1 SLR(R) 1 (“ _Tan Kiam Peng_ ”) at [133]–[134] and _Obeng Comfort_ at [41].
+63     Wilful blindness is a form of actual knowledge: see _Tan Kiam Peng v Public Prosecutor_ <span class="citation">[2008] 1 SLR(R) 1</span> (“ _Tan Kiam Peng_ ”) at [133]–[134] and _Obeng Comfort_ at [41].
 The discussion above also pointed to wilful blindness being made out.
 Rahmat’s decision not to inquire further, or to check, the contents of the Bag was indicative of a desire not to uncover what he must have already known – he was therefore wilfully blind.

 64     Rahmat had the opportunity to inspect the Bag once he had collected it from Kanna, and to examine what it contained more closely.
 At trial, Rahmat claimed that he had seen the Bag and felt the contents.
 Even if that were the case, he ought to have checked the Bag further given the surrounding circumstances ( _eg_ , his shallow relationship with Kanna and the amount of money he was given).
 His suspicions must have been raised when Kanna, who was not in the business of selling